dotnet-arun-ghosh/problem-solving/README.md

 This project is used for problem solving code repo

 # Conatains Solution for below problem
-Non Repeating first charcter in a string
+Non Repeating first character in a string